Star Spangled Banner Flag

 In Europe, the War of 1812 is considered one of the many Napoleonic Wars which dominated that continent in the late 18th and early 19th Centuries.
 From a North American perspective, the War of 1812 was much more significant.
 Both the United States of America and Canada view the conflict as one which helped settle borders and national control.

-The original Star Spangled Banner was enormous.
-It measured 30 feet (9.1 meters) in height and 42 feet (12.8 meters) wide.
+The original Star Spangled Banner was enormous; It measured 30 feet high and 42 feet wide.
 It was one of two flags ordered by George Armistead, the commander of Fort McHenry, to fly over Baltimore during the conflict.
 The other flag was called the Storm Flag and was much smaller.
 The original flag is currently on display at the Smithsonian Institution National Museum of American History in a protective case.

 The flag suffered serious damage during the Battle of Baltimore.
 This naval and land battle was a success for the Continental forces and disrupted British plans to overtake the city.
-This gave Baltimore residents and military personnel vital time to make the city secure.
+This gave Baltimore residents and military personnel vital time to secure the city.
 Eventually, the British abandoned their plans to retake territory in the region.

 Today, the Star Spangled Banner Flag is hoisted by Americans in celebration of our heritage and as a tribute to the determination and resilience of our ancestors who sought independence from Britain.